digitalWestie/BitBarista/README.md

 ## Starting up

+### Power on the BitBarista

 Plug in both the Pi and the coffee machine.
-The Pi doesn't have a switch.
-The coffee machine does at the back.
-Once on it should start the BitBarista interface.
+Turn on the coffee machine power switch at the back.
+The Pi has no power switch and just needs to be plugged in.
+Once turned on, the screen should show the BitBarista interface in a full-screen browser window.

-### Startup issues

-If you see an error like: 'Oops!
-It was not possible to show this website'.
-Press the refresh button (or F5).
-If it's still showing the error, it's likely the Bitbarista is not connected to the wifi.
+### 'Oops!
+It was not possible to show this website'

+If you see a page with this error, press the browser refresh button or F5.
+If you still see the same message, make sure the BitBarista has an active Wifi connection.

+### Connect to Wifi

-To get on the wifi close the full screen browser using the keyboard by pressing F11.
-Select a wifi network by pressing the wifi symbol at top right.
+To connect to a wifi network first exit the full-screen browser mode (by pressing F11).
+A menu bar should now be visible at the top of the screen.
+Select a wifi network by pressing the wifi symbol at the top right.

-To launch the interface press 'Try again' on the browser showing the error page.
-Once the bitbarista home-page is shown press F11 to put the browser into fullscreen mode.
+Once connected, test the wifi connection by opening a browser window.
+Do this by clicking the world and cursor icon on the left side of the menu bar or using the drop-down: `Menu -> Internet -> Epiphany Web Browser`.
+You will need to take this step if the wifi connection requires a web login.

+Once the browser is open try navigating to a website using the address bar and pressing `Enter`.
+If this works, navigate to the BitBarista home page by entering `http://localhost:5000/` in the browser's address bar.

+### Restarting the BitBarista Interface

+Navigate to the desktop by closing all windows (by either tapping the window's 'X' button or pressing Alt+F4).

-Alternatively, you can close all windows and launch the interface again by running the startup short-cut called `runbitbarista.sh`.
-You should be able to find this on the desktop.
+Launch the interface again by running the startup short-cut found on the desktop called `runbitbarista.sh`.
+Execute the shortcut by double-tapping or selecting it and pressing `Enter`.

 It should show a prompt, choose 'Execute in terminal'.
-Once you've done this it should open the browser and navigate to `http://localhost:5000`.
+Once you've done this the script should run the BitBarista application and open a browser window showing the BitBarista interface.
+Once the interface is showing press F11 to put the browser into fullscreen mode.

-##